deep5050/knowledge-dump/GNS3/mstp.md

-## Other scenario, modify cost of a path
+## Other scenario, modify the cost of a path

 consider the below scenario where VLANs are configured. `eth0` of both the switches is configured as a trunk port for (vlan #10,#20)
 The other `eth10` port of the two switches is just an access port.